Create a Script

 Advanced Options to Update Scripts

-The scripts in Synthetic Monitoring enable you to record user paths and simulate user transactions in an application.
+The scripts in Availability Monitoring enable you to record user paths and simulate user transactions in an application.

 You can update the script with custom commands to perform certain tasks, and the following sections detail some of the commands you can add to the script: